 Warraparna Kaurna!
 Reclaiming an Australian Language The renaissance of the Kaurna language

-John Emerson legal writer science writer web and print
+John Emerson professional writer and publisher

 John has published legal articles, science articles, columns, blogs, blurbs, restaurant reviews and film reviews.
 He has degrees from the Sorbonne in Paris and The University of Adelaide.